Yahad-In Unum: Leadership

 Father Patrick Desbois is the director of the Episcopal Committee for Relations with Judaism.
 His work on Catholic-Jewish relations has frequently received international recognition; he has received the Légion d'honneur from French president, Nicolas Sarkozy, and been awarded the Medal of Valor by the Simon Wiesenthal Center, the Roger E. Joseph Prize by Hebrew Union College, the Humanitarian Award by the U.S. Holocaust Memorial Museum, the Jan Karski Award by the American Jewish Committee, the B'nai B'rith International Award for Outstanding Contributions to Relations with the Jewish People and the National Jewish Book Award for his 2008 book Holocaust by Bullets (Palgrave-Macmillan).

 In 2009, he received honorary doctorates from Hebrew University and Bar Ilan, 2012 from the New York University.

-Dr. Richard Prasquier is the vice-president of the Yahad-In Unum Board.
+Dr. Richard Prasquier is the vice president of the Yahad-In Unum Board.
 He is the president of the Representative Council of French Jewish Institutions and a member of the World Jewish Congress and the International Jewish Committee on Inter-religious Consultations.

 David Black is the president of American Friends of Yahad-In Unum.
-Black is the associate vice president for Institutional Advancement for Yeshiva University.
+Black is the associate vice president for Institutional Advancement at Yeshiva University.
 He is the former director of the Jewish Community Center in Manhattan and executive director of the Alliance Francaise in New York.